Water Bath Canning - A Quick Intro

 Certified canning jars and flats/lids are the most crucial elements to safely can our food.
 Because we are putting these containers through a high-stress situation, it is imperative to use jars that have been tested to withstand the stress that comes from large temperature changes.

 Flats/lids are the next on the high importance list.
 Using lids that are certified and come from a well-known source increases your success rate for a long-term seal.

 The other two pieces are necessary to complete the water bath process, yet proper sourcing of these products is not as crucial.
 Rings are used to hold the lids/flats in place through the water bath process.
 And last you will need a stockpot deep enough to place your jars into and to have brought it to a boil without overflow.

-As you can see in the photo above, there are a few other tools that help to ease the water bath process.
+There are a few other tools that help to ease the water bath process.
 A jar lifter, the tong like tool pictured, is used to take hot jars out of boiling water.
-The funnel makes filling jars much easier and less messy.
-There is also a magnet stick used to grab lids out of hot water and a mesureing guide used to follow proper head space in recipes.
+A funnel makes filling jars much easier and less messy.
+There is also a magnet stick used to grab lids out of hot water and a measuring guide used to follow proper head space in recipes.

 What Food Can Be Water Bath Canned?